I made Azul, because we deserve better than Rojo

 This explains many of the design decisions that make Rojo a burden to use for people that don't want to replace Studio.
 We're just not the target audience, and that's fine!
 But the issue is that many developers in the community still act like Rojo is a sync tool, recommending it for "editing your scripts with your IDE", which is just not what Rojo is.

-The ability to edit your game in Studio, and have those changes reflected in your files is a feature that the Rojo team barely support.
+The ability to edit your game in Studio, and have those changes reflected in your files is a feature Rojo barely supports.

 The market for Rojo alternatives